Russell Hill (artist)

 Fork Lift, 2013, an installation by artist Russell Hill using a fork lift and lifting apparatus at the Royal College of Art.

 Airwicks, 2010, an installation by artist Russell Hill, using 18 automatic air freshener machines for Anticipation at Selfridges, London.

 Russell Hill (born 1988, Rugby, Warwickshire) is an artist living and working in London, UK who works primarily in sculpture and installation art.
 He won the 2011 Catlin Art Prize.
-He is known for his work employing everyday material, such as air fresheners or domestic appliances.
+He is known for his work employing everyday materials, such as air fresheners or domestic appliances.